 Getting a prenup in Colorado (also called a “marital agreement”) is common and not just for wealthy individuals.
-Many couples with even slight “means” see the value of a prenup, often because they do not know what the future may hold.
+Many couples with even slight “means” see the value of a prenup, often because they do not know what the future may hold or they already know how much a divorce could actually cost them.

 A prenup is wise for the following current or potential future reasons: